Lignana Gold Benefits and Studies

 Men’s Health

-Lignans may also offer a benefit to those men who are athletic, do heavy lifting or strenuous work by preventing damage to muscles.
+Lignans may also offer a benefit to men who are athletic, do heavy lifting or strenuous work by preventing damage to muscles.
 It was demonstrated that rats which were pretreated with lignan-enriched extract were protected against physical exercise-induced muscle damage.

 Prostate Cancer

-Current treatments are radical prostatectomy and radiation therapy.
-Flaxseed ingestion produces large amounts of mammalian lignans with weak estrogenic / anti-estrogenic properties.
-In tests, these properties reduced adult relative prostate weight and cell proliferation, suggesting potential protection against prostatic disease, without affecting sex hormone levels.
+Cancer of the prostate gland is the second leading cause of cancer death among men.
+Flaxseed ingestion produces large amounts of mammalian lignans with weak estrogenic/anti-estrogenic properties.
+In tests, these properties reduced adult relative prostate weight and cell proliferation, suggesting potential protection against prostatic disease.

 Skin Cancer & Melanoma

-There are several different types of skin cancers, some of which are benign and other malignant.
-An estimated 600,000 Americans develop some type of skin cancer each year, and over 10,000 die from the disease.
 A recent review suggests that both isoflavones and lignans are natural cancer protective compounds, and are useful against skin cancer.

 Women’s Health

-Women consuming lignan-rich flaxseed products generally report a reduction in breast tenderness, bloating, hot flashes, sweating, vaginal dryness, and other systems related to PMS and menopause.
-This is due to the lignan's estrogenic activity.
+Women consuming lignan-rich flaxseed products generally report a reduction in breast tenderness, bloating, hot flashes, sweating, vaginal dryness, and other symptoms related to PMS and menopause.
+This is due to the lignan’s estrogenic activity.

 Other Uses & Treatments